-The circle beard is commonly referred to as a variant of the modern goatee.
-In other words, hair on the chin that is allowed to connect to a mustache.
+The Full Goatee consists of hair on the chin that is allowed to connect to a mustache.
 Plus, as with any goatee, no hair on the cheeks.

 Simple, stylish and not too difficult to maintain.

-A narrow strip of hair travels along the jawline from one sideburn to the other.
-It works particularly well with heavy stubble which can add great definition to the jaw (if this is what you want).
+The chinstrap is a narrow strip of hair that travels along the jawline from one sideburn to the other.
+It works particularly well with 10-day stubble which can add great definition to the jaw (if this is what you want).

 You can choose to have a stubble chinstrap alone or combine it with a Full Goatee for a hybrid style.
 This often looks impressive and a little more mature than a chinstrap alone.